core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For example, specific resources on the reverse-proxy could be allocated, each to a specific application group and/or CoAP group.
 Or alternatively, the application group and/or CoAP group in question could be encoded as URI path segments.
 The URI path encodings for a reverse-proxy may also use a URI mapping template as described in {{Section 5.4 of RFC8075}}.

-Furthermore, the reverse-proxy can actually stand in for (and thus prevent to directly reach) only the whole set of servers in the group, or also for each of those individual servers (e.g. if acting as firewall).
+Furthermore, the reverse-proxy can actually stand in for (and thus prevent to directly reach) only the whole set of servers in the group, or also for each of those individual servers (e.g., if acting as firewall).

 For a reverse-proxy that sends a request to a group of servers, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions:

-* The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g. using the signaling method defined in {{I-D.tiloca-core-groupcomm-proxy}} or other means.
+* The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g., using the signaling method defined in {{I-D.tiloca-core-groupcomm-proxy}} or other means.

 * A reverse-proxy MAY have preconfigured time duration(s) that are used for the collecting of server responses and forwarding these back to the client.
 These duration(s) may be set as global configuration or resource-specific configurations.
 If there is such preconfiguration, then an explicit signaling of the time period in the client's request as defined in {{I-D.tiloca-core-groupcomm-proxy}} is not necessarily needed.

-* A client that is configured to access a reverse-proxy resource (i.e. one that triggers a CoAP group communication request) SHOULD be configured also to handle potentially multiple responses with the same Token value caused by a single request.
+* A client that is configured to access a reverse-proxy resource (i.e., one that triggers a CoAP group communication request) SHOULD be configured also to handle potentially multiple responses with the same Token value caused by a single request.

    That is, the client needs to preserve the Token value used for the request also after the reception of the first response forwarded back by the proxy (see {{sec-request-response-multi}}) and keep the request open to potential further responses with this Token.
 This requirement can be met by a combination of client implementation and proper proxied group communication configuration on the client.

-* A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e. its time period for response collection has not ended yet).
+* A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e., its time period for response collection has not ended yet).

    If this happens, the reverse-proxy MUST stop the ongoing request and associated response forwarding, it MUST NOT forward the new request to the group of servers, and it MUST send a 4.00 Bad Request error response to the client.
 The diagnostic payload of the error response SHOULD indicate to the client that the resource is a reverse-proxy resource, and that for this reason immediate Token re-use is not possible.